Ghost hunting: Methods and equipment

+Ghost hunters may employ the assistance of psychics, mediums, or clairvoyants.
+Trance mediums and other "sensitive" individuals are thought to have the ability to identify and make contact with spiritual entities.
+Demonologists, exorcists, and clergy may be brought in to say prayers, give blessings, or perform rituals for the purpose of cleansing a location of alleged ghosts, demons, poltergeists, or "negative energy".

+Hunters may also collect local testimony and accounts about alleged hauntings, and research the history behind the site being investigated.

 Cold spots

 According to ghost hunters, a cold spot is an area of localized coldness or a sudden decrease in ambient temperature.
 Temperature decreases claimed to be associated with cold spots range from a few degrees Fahrenheit to over 40 degrees.
 Many ghost hunters use digital thermometers or heat sensing devices to measure such temperature changes.
 Believers claim that cold spots are an indicator of paranormal or spirit activity in the area; however, there are many natural explanations for rapid temperature variations within structures, and there is no scientifically confirmed evidence that spirit entities exist or can affect air temperatures.

 Orbs

 Some ghost hunters claim that circular artifacts appearing in photographs are spirits of the dead or other paranormal phenomena; however, such visual artifacts are a result of flash photography illuminating a mote of dust or other particle, and are especially common with modern compact and ultra-compact digital cameras.